International Conference on Machine Learning

-The International Conference on Machine Learning (ICML) is the leading international academic conference in machine learning.
+The International Conference on Machine Learning (ICML) is an international academic conference in machine learning held annually since 1980.
 Along with NeurIPS and ICLR, it is one of the three primary conferences of high impact in machine learning and artificial intelligence research.
-It is supported by the (IMLS).
+It is supported by the International Machine Learning Society (IMLS).
 Precise dates vary year to year, but paper submissions are generally due at the end of January, and the conference is generally held the following July.
-The first ICML was held 1980 in Pittsburgh.